aridjayarecipes/cutesrecipes.web.app/content/post/2496-easiest-way-to-make-speedy-banana-paratha.md

 1. Get 1 glass water

-You can't eat them raw (I'm talking about the plantain varieties).
+You can&#39;t eat them raw (I&#39;m talking about the plantain varieties).
 A paratha (pronounced [pəˈrɑːtʰə]) is a flatbread native to the Indian subcontinent, prevalent throughout the modern-day nations of India, Sri Lanka, Pakistan, Nepal, Bangladesh, Maldives and Myanmar.
 As soon as you read the name Banana Paratha, you would have assumed several things, like say, a paratha with a spicy filling of raw banana!
 No, this recipe is completely the opposite.

 <!--inarticleads2-->